MattSmithereens/Cupboard-Wrangler/README.md

 ## Known Bugs

 * ~Date object needs refactoring.
 Items' best by dates don't take year into account, so an object with an expration of 1/2/20 will render higher on the list than an item with an expiration of 1/3/19~ _fixed: 5/8/19_
-* Responsive layout is presently less than ideal on mobile devices in portrait mode
+* ~Responsive layout is presently less than ideal on mobile devices in portrait mode~ _fixed: 5/20/19_

 ##